 Analgesics are medications that relieve pain.
-These medications work either by reducing inflammation at the site of pain or by changing the way the brain processes and perceives pain.
+They work either by reducing inflammation or by changing the way the brain processes and perceives pain.
+Side effects include heartburn, nausea, and headaches.

 Some types of analgesics are available over the counter.
 However, stronger variants are available only with a prescription.
 This is because strong analgesics are more likely to cause side effects such as dependence, addiction, and withdrawal symptoms.